gerherha/limioptic/README.md

 4. `limioptic` or `poetry run limioptic`

 ## globally (the messy way)
-1. `python3.8 -m pip install limioptic`
+1. `python3.8 -m pip install limioptic --prefer-binary`
 2. `limioptic` or `python -m limioptic`

 you can also run limioptic as a module